-Scalability and Overcommitment The following measurements give insights and explain why core affinity improves performance.
+Scalability and Overcommitment Previous experimental results showed that the performance overhead can be reduced for CPU workload when using core affinity.
+The following more detailed measurements give more insights and explain why core affinity improves performance.
 Figure 4(a) shows the boxplot of 24 VMs simultaneously executing the CPU benchmark without core affinity.
 There are clearly two categories of VMs, one category (1, 11-19) performing significantly different from the other (2-10, 20-24).
 This behavior is not observed with core affinity (see Figure 4(b)), when each VM is executed on a separate physical core.
 This indicates that XenServer's scheduler does not distribute the VMs on the cores equally.
-In Section 4, we investigate if this effect is observable on other hypervisor architectures, too.
+In general, it demonstrates that multicore environments still are a challenge for hypervisor schedulers.
+In Section 3, we investigate if this effect is observable on other hypervisor architectures, too.